tdudz/tdudz.github.io/README.md

 # tdudz.github.io
-personal website of mine, can be found at tomdudzik.me
+personal website of mine, can be found at tomdudzik.com (previously tomdudzik.me)

 dependencies:
 * `three.js`